-Michigan's brownfield toolbox is a powerful resource that economic developers have come to rely on.
+Michigan's brownfield toolbox is a powerful resource that economic developers and some communities in Southwest Michigan have come to rely on.
 Brownfield tax increment financing, being one of the most used tools, continues to help close financial gaps on redevelopment projects.
-Brownfield sites -- which can be contaminated, blighted, functionally obsolete or a historic resource -- typically need the added financial support to offset brownfield conditions.
+Brownfield sites " which can be contaminated, blighted, functionally obsolete or a historic resource " typically need the added financial support to offset brownfield conditions.
 These conditions include, but are not limited to, site contamination, lead and asbestos abatement, demolition, due care obligations, site preparation and infrastructure improvements.
 Although deal flow regarding new projects may be affected in the near future due to the pandemic and the resulting recovering economy, the use of tax increment financing through a Brownfield Plan remains a powerful, locally controlled incentive which can encourage redevelopment projects in your community.

 The Brownfield Redevelopment Financing Act has been modified over the years to allow for greater flexibility and applicability, which has allowed greater opportunity to take on those brownfield projects that may otherwise not be considered by developers.
-Tax increment financing through a Brownfield Plan can also be layered with many other incentives or authorities including tax abatements, OPRAs, Commercial Rehabilitation and/or Redevelopment Districts, DDAs, etc. Although early on many communities created Brownfield Redevelopment Authorities (over 200 state-wide), many have become inactive either due to the lack of incoming projects or failure to educate the developer world of this economic development tool.
-Having this tool in-place and ready can be a great resource when trying to attract opportunities on sites within your community.
-If you have to start an authority up again, it creates delays and may send a message that economic development is not a priority in your community.
-In this day and age, we need to have many tools available to attract opportunities, especially when things like pandemics challenge our "normal" way of life.
+Tax increment financing through a Brownfield Plan can also be layered with many other incentives or authorities including tax abatements, OPRAs, Commercial Rehabilitation and/or Redevelopment Districts, DDAs, etc. Although many communities have created Brownfield Redevelopment Authorities (over 200 state-wide), many of these Authorities have become inactive either due to the lack of incoming projects or failure to educate the developer world of this economic development tool.
+If your community does not have the resources to either create or maintain a Brownfield Redevelopment Authority, you should check to see if you have a County-wide Brownfield Redevelopment Authority that can provide you with the same brownfield tools.
+Having this tool in-place and ready, whether locally or through your County, can be a great resource when trying to attract opportunities on sites within your community.
+If you must start an Authority up again or aren t aware of the county s resources, it creates delays and may send a message that economic development is not a priority in your community.
+In this day and age, we need to have many tools available to attract opportunities, especially when things like pandemics challenge our normal way of life.

 If you have questions about available brownfield redevelopment tools, please contact Jeff Hawkins, Envirologic's CEO.
 Jeff is the founder and a co-owner of Envirologic, a full-service environmental services firm celebrating 30 years of business.
 Jeff has over 34 years of environmental consulting experience, including developing significant expertise in all aspects of Brownfield Redevelopment.
 He can be reached at (269) 342-1100 or by email.